gvlokesh/pytorch-serve/readme.md

-# steps to start pytorch serve
+# steps to start pytorch serving

 1 create a new conda env and  install the require packages